Cream Cheese Spritz

 - Green food coloring, decorator candies and colored sugar, optional

-- In a large bowl, cream the shortening, cream cheese and sugar until light and fluffy.
+- Preheat oven to 350°.
+Cream shortening, cream cheese and sugar until light and fluffy.
 Beat in egg yolk and vanilla.
-Combine the flour, salt and cinnamon; gradually add to creamed mixture and mix well.
-Stir in orange peel.
-Add food coloring if desired.
+In another bowl, whisk together flour, salt and cinnamon; gradually add to creamed mixture and mix well.
+Stir in orange zest.
+If desired, add food coloring.

-- Using a cookie press fitted with the disk of your choice, press dough 1 in. apart onto ungreased baking sheets.
-Decorate if desired.
-Bake at 350° for 9-12 minutes or until set (do not brown).
-Remove to wire racks to cool.
-Yield: about 9 dozen.
+- Using a cookie press fitted with a disk of your choice, press dough 1 in. apart onto ungreased baking sheets.
+Decorate with candies and colored sugar as desired.
+Bake until set (do not brown), 9-12 minutes.
+Remove from pans to wire racks to cool.

 Nutrition Facts1 cookie: 56 calories, 3g fat (1g saturated fat), 4mg cholesterol, 20mg sodium, 6g carbohydrate (3g sugars, 0 fiber), 1g protein.

 Fantastic!
 Reminds me of my childhood.
 I noticed by the comments, people are having trouble with the cookie press.
 Before you give up, try this tip about cookie presses.
 It's in the mixing.
 Make sure you are incorporating the fats and sugars completely - then add your eggs (one at a time.)
 This prevents over mixing.
 Chill your dough too.You might also try using half butter, half shortening.
 Good luck!